A Ruined Life Ch. 01byMSTarot©

 Look at tits.

 There were every shape and size before me, at any given time of the day.
 Big ones like Mrs. Harris.
 That woman wore shirts that make her look like she was smuggling honeydew melons out the farmers market.
-She always came and got her hair washed and styled.
-Seeing her bent over backward into the sink getting her hair washed she looked like she was going to pop a button at any second.
+She always came in midweek and got her hair washed and styled.
+Seeing her bent over backward into the sink getting her hair washed she looked like she was going to pop a button on her blouse at any second.
 I watched for it to happen the whole time.

 "My mom got me a job here for the summer Mrs. Sandle."
 I look to her daughter, my dance partner for the last two years.
-"Hello Sandy."
+"Hello, Sandy."

-"Hi Denis."
+"Hi, Denis."
 She gave me that shy smile I had seen more and more of over the last year.